ministryofjustice/security-guidance/docs/bluetooth.md

 Bluetooth works by 'pairing' devices.
 This makes it quick and simple to use.
 The problem is that Bluetooth, and the pairing process, is not very secure.
 This means that attackers might get unauthenticated access to devices.
 As an example, an attacker 'listening' to the Bluetooth connection between a computer and a keyboard could possibly intercept passwords or other sensitive information as the details are typed on the keyboard.

-This guidance tells you more about the Ministry of Justice \(MoJ\) view of Bluetooth, from a security perspective.
+This guidance tells you more about the view of Bluetooth, from a security perspective.
 It also gives you hints and tips on how to use Bluetooth more safely.

-The aim is to help you maintain the Confidentiality, Integrity and Availability of MoJ data, applications and services.
+The aim is to help you maintain the Confidentiality, Integrity and Availability of data, applications and services.
 The results should be that:

 -   the information you access is not compromised
 -   you can connect devices using Bluetooth, safely